The Stained Glass Windows Restoration

 2 May 2017

-I am sure you have noticed the scaffolding which has been erected on the south side of the nave.
-This is the start of our project to conserve and protect the stained glass windows at this end of the cathedral.
+During 2017 and early 2018 we will see lots of scaffolding at the Cathedral.
+This is part of our project to conserve and protect the stained glass windows at this end of the cathedral.
 The funding for this project has come from the World War I Fund set up for cathedrals by George Osborne, when he was Chancellor of the Exchequer, and the work being undertaken by Barley Studios will continue until after Christmas.
 During Project 2015, we were able very successfully to conserve some of the windows in the East End.
 This gave the impetus to do similar, though much more extensive, work in the nave.

 In our application, our Cathedral Architect, John Bailey, gave an account for the need for this work,which you might be interested to read.
 It provides a basic introduction to our stained glass, and is printed below the back of this note for your information.
 The windows on the south side will be removed, during which time clear glass will be installed (so that we don’t have to live in the dark, and so that we do not look boarded up to the world outside).

 These windows will be isothermally glazed.
 This is a form of double glazing that deters further deterioration to the glass.
 The protective glazing keeps the glass dry on both sides.
 It protects it from the elements externally, but equally importantly reduces condensation on the painted surface of the glass by retaining air at a similar temperature all the way round.
 There are a couple of methods of applying this system and the first thing we shall do is a trial to see which works better in our circumstances.